 We meet every Thursday evening at Highgrove Swimming Pool, Hume Way, High Road, Eastcote, Ruislip HA4 8DZ from 8.30pm.
 We have sole use of the pool from 9:00pm until 10:00pm which is used for both training and recreational swimming by our members.
-Afterwards we adjourn to the local pub.
+Afterwards we adjourn to a local pub.

 Want to learn to scuba dive?
 Scuba diving is an adventure open to anyone aged 14 or over and Ruislip & Northwood Sub-Aqua Club provides high-quality BSAC training for beginners.